-- The growth plate may be destroyed by drilling or scraping it to stop further growth.
-The leg length discrepancy will gradually decrease as the opposite leg continues to grow and "catch up."
+- The surgeon may drill or scrape the growth plate to stop further growth.
+The limb length discrepancy will gradually lessen as the opposite leg continues to grow and catch up.

-- Metal staples, or a metal plate with screws, may be placed around the sides of the growth plate to slow or stop growth.
-The staples are then removed once the shorter leg has "caught up."
+- The surgeon may place metal staples, or a metal plate with screws, around the sides of the growth plate to slow or stop growth.
+These metal implants are then removed once the shorter leg has caught up.

-The procedure is performed through very small incisions in the knee area, using x-rays for guidance.
+The procedure is performed through very small incisions in the knee area, using X-rays for guidance.
 Proper timing is critical.
-The goal is to reach equal leg length by the time growth normally ends— at age 14 for girls and 16 for boys, on average, though this often varies.
+The goal is to reach equal leg length by the time growth normally ends — at age 14 for girls and 16 for boys, on average, though this often varies.
 Doctors make decisions about timing based on known averages, with the use of growth charts.

 Disadvantages of epiphysiodesis include:

-- The possibility of a slight over- or under-correction of the limb length discrepancy
+- The possibility of a slight over- or under-correction of the lower limb length discrepancy

-- The patient's adult height will be less than if the shorter leg had been lengthened
+- The patient's adult height will be slightly less than it normally would have been

 In patients who are finished growing, the longer limb can sometimes be shortened to even out the leg lengths.